sttteved/ybt.fm/challenges.md

 #### Steve
 - Start and maintain a daily journal
-- Record and pubically release a five song EP
+- Record and publicly release a five song EP
 - Do less waiting